o3de/o3de.org/content/docs/user-guide/scripting/script-events/best-practices.md

 ## Be aware of script event asset versioning

-Because script events are user-created assets, problems can occur when an asset that is referenced in existing scripts or Script Canvas graphs changes.
+Because script events are user-created assets, problems can occur when there are changes to an asset that is referenced in existing scripts or Script Canvas graphs.

 {{< note >}}
 Script Canvas provides script event version validation.
 When a script event asset is modified, Script Canvas updates the script event nodes that reference it.
-If you open a graph that has a script event that has been modified, the graph is marked as modified.
+If you open a graph that has a modified script event, the graph is marked as modified.
 To update the script event nodes to their latest versions, save the graph.
 {{< /note >}}

 ## Use script events instead of the Gameplay Notification Bus system